josquin-research-project/jrp-scores/README.md

    <tr><td> <a href=https://github.com/josquin-research-project/Rue>Rue</a> </td><td> Pierre de la Rue		</td><td> (<a href=http://josquin.stanford.edu/#Rue>JRP</a>) </td><td> (<a href=http://en.wikipedia.org/wiki/Pierre_de_la_rue>Wikipedia</a>) </td></tr>
 </table>

-Within each directory/folder of the repository is a subdirectory/subfolder called ```kern``` that contains the actual scores in the **kern data type of the Humdrum data file format.
+Within each directory of the repository is a subdirectory called ```kern``` that contains the actual scores in the **kern data type of the Humdrum data file format.